flame-engine/flame/doc/flame/collision_detection.md

 ## Broad phase

-If your game field is small and do not have a lot of collideable components - you don't have to worry about the broad phase system that is used, so if the standard implementation is performant enough for you, you probably don't have to read this section.
+If your game field is small and do not have a lot of collidable components - you don't have to worry about the broad phase system that is used, so if the standard implementation is performant enough for you, you probably don't have to read this section.